Maverick-Talys/Museum-Of-Candy/README.md

 # Museum Of Candy

 Museum Of Candy is a landing page for a fictionnal museum called : Museum Of Candy.
-The website is fully responsive and can be watch both mobile and desktop computer.
+The website is fully responsive and can be watch from both mobile and desktop computer.

-Tech :
+*Tech :
 - HTML
 - CSS
 - JS